wordofwarning/wordofwarning.org/spring-summer-2012/WARN006/index.md

 Want: to transport you.

 ####What People Have Said About Them
-*External is michievous, hilarious and throught provoking* – Mark Ravenhill *External is a must-see.*  - Exeunt
+*External is michievous, hilarious and throught provoking* – Mark Ravenhill

+*External is a must-see.*  - Exeunt

-*powerfully and unashamedly clever…I urge anyone with an interest in theatre to go and see this little gem.* - Whatsonstage
+*powerfully and unashamedly clever… I urge anyone with an interest in theatre to go and see this little gem.* - Whatsonstage

-*An ebulliently ramshackle celebration* - Time Out
+*an ebulliently ramshackle celebration* - Time Out

-*sharp, short, hilarious… External is undeniably accessible…a show you can read into endlessly and has you thinking about it well beyond the final applause.* - Spoonfed
+*sharp, short, hilarious… External is undeniably accessible… a show you can read into endlessly and has you thinking about it well beyond the final applause.* - Spoonfed

-*…be warned, GETINTHEBACKOFTHEVAN is Marmite, and I hate Marmite.* - A Younger Theatre
+*… be warned, GETINTHEBACKOFTHEVAN is Marmite, and I hate Marmite.* - A Younger Theatre

 ####More
 Jen wants to talk to you.
 Lucy wants more.
-They’ve got some stuff they found in a garage, a strict no-touch policy, and conflicting ideas about how to keep you happy.
+They’ve got some stuff they found in a garage, a strict no-touch policy and conflicting ideas about how to keep you happy.

 Maverick makers GETINTHEBACKOFTHEVAN went to see a show where the performers wrote them letters.
 They didn’t write back – instead this unravelling game of truth and lies is their response.

-External hurls a conversation about authenticity and originality right out into the open and forces it to fight for its life, giggling, gnashing and doing its own head in.
+*External* hurls a conversation about authenticity and originality right out into the open and forces it to fight for its life, giggling, gnashing and doing its own head in.

 Let’s get the party started.